a-nau/latex-devcontainer/readme.md

 - one-click arXiv export
 - one-click PDF URL check

-_Note_: You need VS Code and Docker installed to use this.
+_Note_: No local LaTeX installation is needed, however, [VS Code](https://code.visualstudio.com/) and [Docker](https://docs.docker.com/get-docker/) need to be installed to use this.

 ## Usage